Get

 A Cane Corso won’t simply track or point to game, but actively hunts to take down deer, wild boar, and various types of birds.

 The Cane Corso is a majestic dog breed with a long history.
-It is muscular and large-bodied and can grow to large-dog status of weights of over 100 pounds, and between 25 and 29 inches tall.
+It is muscular and large-bodied breed, a full grown Cane Corso can reach large-dog status with weights over 100 pounds, and between 25 and 29 inches tall.
 Males are larger and bulkier than females.

 Cane Corsos features incredible strength, intelligence, and physical acuity.
 The breed is renowned for its protective nature, fearlessness, and impressive size, having been used as war dogs, farmhands, and hunters.